UPPMAX/R-matlab-julia-HPC/docs/index.rst

 ..
-R-python-julia-matlab-HPC documentation master file, created by sphinx-quickstart on Fri Jan 21 18:24:04 2022.
+R-matlab-julia-HPC documentation master file, created by sphinx-quickstart on Fri Jan 21 18:24:04 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.